Cybersecurity Predictions for 2022

 Although cybercriminals will continue to use tried and true methods, such as phishing emails, unsecured secrets, and exploiting known flaws, they will also explore new technologies like Java, Adobe Flash, and WebLogic to gain access.

 Cybercriminals will also mimic the DevSecOps “shift left” approach by going to the source of an enterprise’s infrastructure.
-We’ll see more malicious actors compromising DevOps tools and pipelines to target supply chains, Kubernetes environments, and infrastructure as code (IaC) deployments.
+We’ll see more malicious actors compromising DevOps tools and pipelines to target software supply chains, Kubernetes environments, and infrastructure as code (IaC) deployments.

 Surge in supply chain attacks